MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 applies equally to the HTTPSSVC RR which shares the same encoding, format, and high-level semantics.)

+The SVCB RR has two forms: AliasForm, which aliases a name to another name, and ServiceForm, which provides connection information bound to a service endpoint domain.
+Placing both forms in a single RR type allows clients to fetch the relevant information with a single query.

-The SVCB RR has two forms: AliasForm and ServiceForm.
+The SVCB RR has two mandatory fields and one optional.
-SVCB RR entries with two non-empty fields are in AliasForm.
-When more fields are present, this indicates that the SVCB RR is in ServiceForm.
 The fields are:

 1. SvcFieldPriority: The priority of this record (relative to others, with lower values preferred).
-Applicable for the ServiceForm, and otherwise has value "0".
+A value of 0 indicates AliasForm.
    (Described in {{pri}}.)
 2. SvcDomainName: The domain name of either the alias target (for AliasForm) or the alternative service endpoint (for ServiceForm).
-3. SvcFieldValue: A list of key=value pairs describing the alternative service endpoint for the domain name specified in SvcDomainName (only for ServiceForm and otherwise empty).
+3. SvcFieldValue (optional): A list of key=value pairs describing the alternative service endpoint for the domain name specified in SvcDomainName (only used in ServiceForm and otherwise ignored).
    Described in {{svcfieldvalue}}.

 Cooperating DNS recursive resolvers will perform subsequent record